gregorriegler/framework-dependency-kata/README.md

 Invert the dependencies the model has on Hibernate or Spring Data.
 Make the persistence implementation a detail, it should be easy to test the model without a database.

-### Bonus Exercise #5: Replace the @Transactional annotation with a monadic transaction implementation
+### Bonus Exercise #5: Get rid of @Transactional

+Replace the @Transactional annotation with a monadic transaction implementation and avoid the deep callstack caused by the cglib proxy.

 ## Reflect on the done refactorings